rzc0d3r/DarkSouls/README.md

 11. Multiplayer support
 12. Ability to customize the mod through the settings menu
 13. Accessories from the Dark Souls game series
+14. Upon death, you lose all your souls and humanity.
+A bloodstain will appear at the place of death, which you can use to recover everything

 <strong>⚠ Attention ⚠</strong>

-To activate all changes — especially those related to audio and textures — you must install the resource pack and set it to the highest priority in tModLoader settings!
+To activate all changes, you need to enable the resource pack and set it to the highest priority in the tModLoader settings!

-You can download the resource pack here: https://steamcommunity.com/sharedfiles/filedetails/?id=3531989903

 </details>